mmb-irb/chrom_dyn/README.md

 ### Precompiled version for Linux

-Tested on different Ubuntu and Fedora terminals.
+Tested on different Ubuntu and Fedora terminals.<br/>

-No installation required (see below for compiling/installing from source files)
+No installation required (see below for compiling/installing from source files)<br/>

 Execution: